nshkrdotcom/perimeter/docs/PERIMETER_LIBRARY_IMPLEMENTATION_PROMPTS.md

-# Boundary Library Implementation Prompts
+# Perimeter Library Implementation Prompts

 ## Overview
-This document contains a series of incremental prompts for implementing the `boundary` library.
+This document contains a series of incremental prompts for implementing the `perimeter` library.
 Each prompt is self-contained, includes all necessary context, and has clear success metrics.

 ---

 ## Prompt 1: Core Contract DSL Foundation

 ### Context
-You are implementing the `boundary` library for Elixir, which provides runtime type validation at system boundaries.
+You are implementing the `perimeter` library for Elixir, which provides runtime type validation at system perimeters.
 Read these references:
-- **Primary**: `BOUNDARY_LIBRARY_IMPLEMENTATION_GUIDE.md` sections "Core Innovation" and "Key Library Components"
+- **Primary**: `PERIMETER_LIBRARY_IMPLEMENTATION_GUIDE.md` sections "Core Innovation" and "Key Library Components"
 - **Secondary**: `type_enforcement_library_spec.md` section on `Jido.TypeContract`

 ### Task
-Implement the basic contract definition DSL in `lib/boundary/contract.ex`:
+Implement the basic contract definition DSL in `lib/perimeter/contract.ex`:

 1. Create the `defcontract/2` macro that:
    - Accepts a name (atom) and a do block